 Differences between model predictions and the observed data in the pre and post-October protests are graphed in Figure 1.
 We only present pre-exposure differences for the last 10 weeks prior to the social protests for ease of visualization.
 Overall, model predictions fit the observed pre-exposure data for all outcomes (Supplemental Figure 1 and Figure 1).
 The absolute and cumulative differences between the predicted and the observed trend are shown in Figures 1 and 2.
 Consultations dropped following social protests along with the absolute number of respiratory hospitalizations.
 However, none of these three results were statistically distinguishable from the null in the Bayesian time series model.
 Nonetheless, the absolute number of trauma hospitalizations, as well as the relative severity of consultations (rate of hospitalizations per 1000 consultations), increased following the social protests.
-The number of trauma hospitalizations increased by 17% (95% CrI: 4·9, 29·1), while trauma hospitalizations per 1,000 consultations increased by 41%, relative to the counterfactual (95% CrI: 11.1, 69.1); respiratory hospitalizations per 1,000 consultations increased by 71% (95% CrI: 36·5, 106·7).
+The number of trauma hospitalizations increased by 15% (95% CrI: 4.0, 26.4), while trauma hospitalizations per 1,000 consultations increased by 40%, relative to the counterfactual (95% CrI: 13.1, 68.0); respiratory hospitalizations per 1,000 consultations increased by 59% (95% CrI: 29.4, 87.9).

 Sensitivity analysis with a frequentist “differences-in-differences” model showed consistent results in terms of both direction and magnitude of the effects, although confidence intervals were narrower.
-Social protest were associated with a 16% (95% CI: -25·5, -7·4) decline in trauma consultations and a 44% decline in respiratory consultation (95% CI: -72·8, -15·8).
-As with the Bayesian time-series approach, both trauma and respiratory hospitalizations per consultations showed increases in the magnitude of 28% (95% CI: 17·9, 37·4) and 50% (95% CI: 37·5, 60·4), respectively, as well as trauma hospitalizations, which experienced an increase of 12% (95% CI: 1·6, 21·8) (Supplemental Table 3).
+Social protest were associated with a 15.4% (95% CI: -24.2, -6.6) decline in trauma consultations and a 41% decline in respiratory consultations (95% CI: -69.7, -12.7).
+As with the Bayesian time-series approach, both trauma and respiratory hospitalizations per consultations showed increases in the magnitude of 26% (95% CI: 17.2, 35.3) and 47% (95% CI: 33.8, 59.3), respectively, as well as trauma hospitalizations, which experienced an increase of 12% (95% CI: 1.6, 21.6) (Supplemental Table 3).

 Discussion